bneil/optimal/README.md

 # OPtiMaL :: CloverDB and HTMX Experimentation App

 This web application is designed to allow developers to experiment with CloverDB and HTMX, two powerful technologies used for building dynamic, reactive web applications.
-To That end I thought it would be fun to create a way to save and manipulate collection of opml style rss feeds.
+To that end I thought it would be fun to create a way to save and manipulate collection of rss feeds opml style.

 ## Getting Started